-At Shift, we believe in giving our patients the information they need to have a comfortable, healthy experience while enjoying the benefits of medical cannabis.
+At Lift, we believe in giving our patients the information they need to have a comfortable, healthy experience while enjoying the benefits of medical cannabis.
 Medical cannabis provides many health-giving benefits, but it can have side effects.
 Below are a few side effects you may experience when you take medical cannabis.

 Whether you inhale or ingest cannabis, you will likely experience dry mouth at some time or another.
 Dry mouth after cannabis use can occur in varying degrees of severity, but it can usually be controlled by sipping water before you medicate.
 If dry mouth has already set in, chewing gum can help promote saliva production.